jacobcode01/Dashly/README.md

 ## ETL Pipeline
 - The ETL (Extract, Transform, Load) pipeline is the core part of this project.
-- It automatically cleans and loads validated sales data into a PostgreSQL database for the Power BI dashboard.
+- It automatically cleans and loads sales data into a PostgreSQL database for the Power BI dashboard.
 - It is built with Python using SQLAlchemy and is securely configured via environment variables.

 ### ETL Pipeline Structure